exonum/exonum-btc-anchoring/README.md

 ### For the `generate-template` subcommand

+* `btc-anchoring-network` - bitcoin network type used for downloading Bitcoin blocks headers.

+  Possible values: [mainnet, testnet, regtest]

+* `btc-anchoring-interval` - interval in blocks between anchored blocks.
+* `btc-anchoring-fee` - transaction fee per byte in satoshi that anchoring nodes should use.
+* `btc-anchoring-utxo-confirmations` - the minimum number of confirmations for the first funding transactions.

 ### For the `generate-config` subcommand

+* `btc-anchoring-rpc-host` - Bitcoin rpc url.
+* `btc-anchoring-rpc-user` - User to login into bitcoind.
+* `btc-anchoring-rpc-password` - Password to login into bitcoind.

 ### For the `finalize` subcommand

+* `btc-anchoring-create-funding-tx` - if this option is set, node will create an initial funding transaction with the given amount in satoshis and return it identifier.
+* `btc-anchoring-funding-txid` - Identifier of the initial funding transaction which was created previously using the option above.

 ### For adjusting the running blockchain configuration

+Variables that you can modify

+* `transaction_fee` - the amount of the fee per byte in satoshis for the anchoring transactions.
+* `anchoring_interval` - the interval in blocks between anchored blocks.
+* `funding_transaction` - the hex representation of current funding transaction, node would use it as input if it did not spent.
+* `public_keys` - the list of hex-encoded compressed bitcoin public keys of exonum validators that collects into the current anchoring address.

+***The option is not to be used for changing the applied Bitcoin network, otherwise the service will come to a halt.***

 ## Deployment

 ## Maintaince

+### Add funds

+### Modify list of validators

 ## Licence